 To follow RIA’s present and future endeavours, go to SoundCloud.

 Having spent years embedded in collaborative projects, Brooklyn-based artist Xan Young is now flying solo, with a project that represents his unadulterated voice, the product of years of maturation in experimental pop and club music.

 Sonically, his new track “Honest” thumps with a driving bassline topped by crystalline soulful vocals and waves of blazing synthesizers.
 Young showcases his talent as both a songwriter and producer on this new release.

-For more info go to Phantoms’ official site or check out their Facebook.
-Buy all the music on
+For more info and music, go to Xan Young’s Facebook or SoundCloud.
+Buy the music on